Christian2147/Laser-Fighter/docs/INSTRUCTIONS.md

 - memory-profiler
 - psutil

-If you are still having problems, remember that all folder names MUST be lowercase.
+If you are still having problems, remember that all directory names MUST be lowercase.
-All Texture files must be in the following naming format Word_Word_Word.gif All Python files must be in the following naming format WordWordWord.py
+All Texture files must be in the following naming format: Word_Word_Word.gif All Python files must be in the following naming format: WordWordWord.py

-If any of these files are renamed incorrectly, simply manually rename them.
+If any of these files are named incorrectly, simply manually rename them.

 ### If you are on Linux (Not Directly supported):